JustBerkhout/tpac-tutorials/tutorials/tpac/hpc-chosing-a-terminal-emulator/hpc-chosing-a-terminal-emulator.md

 summary: What is a terminal emulator, how to chose one for your operating system.
 Why putty is a poor choice for a beginning Linux user.
 categories: hpc
 tags: tutorial,ssh,installation,windows,osx,ubuntu,terminal
-difficulty: 2
+difficulty: 1
 status: published
 published: 2019-05-14

 ---

 # Which SSH client?
-(TLDR: not putty)"
 Duration: 1:00

 ## Overview